How to defend democracy from online political ads at the touch of a button.

 Misunderstanding Digital Political Ads

-The story that some newfangled digital marketing wizardry won President Trump the election is comforting to those who oppose him however, so it continues to be told.
-Marketers I know still marvel at the work that Cambridge Analytica must have put it to make it work.
+The story that some newfangled digital marketing wizardry won President Trump the election is comforting to those who oppose him, however, so it continues to be told.
+Marketers I know still marvel at the work that Cambridge Analytica must have put in to make it work.